kazisazzadhassan/kazisazzadhassan/README.md

 # Hi there 👋 I'm Kazi Sazzad Hossen

-Frontend Engineer based in Copenhagen 🇩🇰
-Completed an MSc in Autonomous Systems from Technical University of Denmark (DTU).
-I build scalable and high-performance web applications using modern JavaScript frameworks.
+Frontend Engineer & AI Engineer based in Copenhagen 🇩🇰 Completed an MSc in Autonomous Systems from the Technical University of Denmark (DTU).
+I build scalable, high-performance web applications and develop machine learning systems for real-world problems.

-- 5+ years experience in frontend development
+- 5+ years of experience in frontend development with Vue.js and modern JavaScript ecosystems
+- Experienced in building end-to-end ML pipelines and deep learning models using Python, PyTorch, and TensorFlow
-- Strong focus on Vue.js and modern JavaScript ecosystems
+- Strong focus on scalable UI architecture, performance optimization, and data-driven applications
-- Experienced with scalable UI architecture and performance optimization
-- Interested in systems thinking and frontend platforms that interact with real-world environments
+- Interested in systems that combine frontend platforms with AI/ML, perception, and real-world environments

 ---